more dialog boxes for editing and maintaining data packages

 Ideally, the dataTable description fields should have dialog boxes as well.
 There are already functions for adding and editing data columns (under Data->Edit Column Documentation), and there should be one for "Data -> Edit data table description", too.

-#1 Updated by Jing Tao about 11 years ago
+#1 Updated by Jing Tao almost 12 years ago

 I use morpho 1.7.0 to open an eml which generated by morpho.
 Then those buttons can bring a dialog box rather than tree editor.
 I am wondering if you tried to open some complicated docs which dialog box couldn't handle it.
 Could you double check?

-#2 Updated by Margaret O'Brien about 11 years ago
+#2 Updated by Margaret O'Brien almost 12 years ago

 Hi jing -